Clipper Realty (CLPR)

 J.J.
 Bistricer, Chief Operating Officer

 J.J.
-Bistricer, the son of David Bistricer, has served as Chief Operating Officer at several properties in the New York City metropolitan area since 2006, with direct responsibility for acquisitions, dispositions, leasing, property development, and operations.
+Bistricer (Jacob Joseph Bistricer) is the Chief Operating Officer of Clipper Realty Inc. He is the son of David Bistricer.
+Since 2006, he has served as Chief Operating Officer at several properties in the New York City metropolitan area where David Bistricer is General Manager, with direct responsibility for acquisitions, dispositions, leasing, property development, and operations.
 He has been an officer of Clipper Equity since 2006.
-Mr. Bistricer has served as the overall operating manager at the Flatbush Gardens property since 2006 and managed the conversion of office space to residential at the 250 Livingston Street property.
-He also served as Chief Operating Officer at the Tribeca House properties following their acquisition in December 2014 and has experience repositioning properties from office and hospital use to residential rental and condominium use.
+Mr. Bistricer has experience in repositioning properties from office and hospital use to residential rental and condominium use.

 Jacob Schwimmer, Chief Property Management Officer